ubergeekady/TechNotebooks/GoNotebooks/Main.md

 If you have a local variable which is declared and not used, it will show a compile time error.

 **Naming**.
 Lowercase variables are scoped inside the package.
 Anything that consumes the package cannot and see and work with it.
 Block scoping also works.

+Use PascalCase for exported variables and constants and camelCase for internal.

 Naming convention.
 Use camelcase.
 When you use acronym, keep it uppercase. myURL.
 Keep more verbose variable names.